“Africa is a place where beauty and danger live side by side.”133Please respect copyright.PENANADz9DbbpvvI

 She pulled another sheet from the table and pinned it beside the map: a hand‑drawn layout of low buildings arranged around an open yard.

 “This wing,” she said, indicating a rectangular outline, “is what you’ll be helping with.
 Foundation is in.
 Walls are at half height.
 Roofing hasn’t started.
-Your work will be labor as much as instruction.
+Your work will be as much labor as instruction.
 Carrying.
 Mixing.
 Setting.
 The community works with you, not for you.”

 Nick Jonas leaned forward, elbows braced on the scarred wood as if proximity might help him absorb every word.
 Beside him, Selena Gomez had already opened her notebook, pen moving in quick, precise strokes that matched the cadence of Rachel’s voice.